owennicol/create-argos-app/README.md

 | 3.  | `yarn start`                                                          |

 Open [http://localhost:3000](http://localhost:3000) to view your running app.
-When you're ready for production, run the `build` then `start` scripts.
+When you're ready for production, run the `build` then `prod` scripts.

 ### Start Coding Now